 Schedule Changes for Semester 1

-8/31/17 The 1st day of the new semester- Students wanting to make schedule changes for the new semester have until 9/14/17 to get them signed off and finalized.
+8/30/18 The 1st day of the new semester- Students wanting to make schedule changes for the new semester have until 9/13/18 to get them signed off and finalized.
 All changes require teacher and parent signatures.
 Changing of instructors only is not permitted by the counseling department.
-In addition, going less than 6 credit bearing classes must be approved by Mrs. Kidder.
+In addition, going less than 6 credit bearing classes must be approved by Mr. Chancy.

-We are welcoming 2 new additions to our counseling department this year.
-Mrs. Joscelyn Crane is our new guidance secretary and Ms. Rebecca Troianos is our new career counselor.
-We are excited to have them join our department and they will be the first welcoming faces you will see.
+We are welcoming 1 new addition to our counseling department this year.
+Mrs. Anna Doran is our new career counselor.
+We are excited to have her join our department and see what exciting opportunities she is able to help students connect with.

-With our changes, we have also decided to make some changes for appointments in hopes to have students miss less class time and spend less time waiting to see their counselor.
-After the 14th (last day for schedule changes) students or parents that want to see their counselor, we ask that you make an appointment with Mrs. Crane.
+We have decided to make some changes for appointments in hopes to have students miss less class time and spend less time waiting to see their counselor.
+After the 13th (last day for schedule changes) students or parents that want to see their counselor, we ask that you make an appointment with Mrs. Crane.
 She will then write the student a pass to get out of class at an appropriate time.
 Of course, if there is a student in crisis we will adjust to help them, but for everything else we are going to try and have it be scheduled appointments.